Friday, 3 January 2020

 On the subject of cojones, balls, testicles or whatever as an analogy for courage and making decisions.
 Every winter a plethora of outdoor centres, guides and instructors take to the Scottish hills with "clients", "students" or whatever educational label can be attached to define a teacher/pupil relationship in the mountains.

-When the risk gets into the "localised" (minefield) or bands of the brown/red cake on the wagon wheel of death, then approaching corries and climbing venues, or picking routes of descent becomes much more thought provoking and life threatening.
+When the risk gets into the "localised" (minefield) or bands of the brown/red cake on the avalanche forecast wagon wheel of death, then approaching corries and climbing venues, or picking routes of descent becomes much more thought provoking and life threatening.

 There is a commercial imperative to give a paying "client" value for money among the organised groups with clients.
 That clients are safer under instruction is I think true.
 But when macro decisions of route choice become micro decisions on the ground in high risk conditions the lay hill going public are not perceptive enough (IMHO) to see the minute adjustments in route choice made by a guide or instructor, nor the process by which decisions are made dynamically as the journey unfolds.
 All it takes is a shortcut across a gully apron to where a guide might be roping up and they the followers might enter the white room.